Fraudmarc/fraudmarc-ce/README.md

 Fraudmarc CE is a secure and scalable system to analyze DMARC data.
 It is designed for government agencies that must adhere to strict data control policies.

-*Our [DMARC service](https://www.fraudmar.com/plans/) provides an easier way businesses to manage email authentication.*
+*Fraudmarc's [DMARC service](https://www.fraudmar.com/plans/) provides an easier way for businesses to manage email authentication.*

 ## Unlock your DMARC data